-1. If applicable, explain below any activities taken to address the discharge to impaired waterbodies, including any sampling results and a summary of the small MS4's BMPs used to address the pollutant of concern: (Refer to MS4 General Permit TXR040000 Part IV Section B.2.(c))
+2. If applicable, explain below any activities taken to address the discharge to impaired waterbodies, including any sampling results and a summary of the small MS4's BMPs used to address the pollutant of concern.

-The Town of Prosper has a portion (approximately 2.72 miles) of Wilson Creek (0821C\01) impaired for bacteria (Category 5c) first characterized in 2010.
+The Town of Prosper has a portion (approximately 2.72 miles) of Wilson Creek (0821C_01) impaired for bacteria (Category 5c) first characterized in 2010.
 Since this creek is in category 5c, no TMDL for it is currently established.
-A FOG program has been implemented on by Public Works and Engineering to address discharges of concern to the entire Town.
+A FOG program has been implemented by Public Works and Engineering to address discharges of concern to the entire Town.
 The area in which the impaired segment lies is heavily built out as single family residential so the Town is focusing on residential and community education at this time.
 Additionally, the Town is participating with the NTMWD and other concerned stakeholders as part of the proposed Watershed Protection Plan for the Lake Lavon Watershed.

-2. Describe the implementation of targeted controls if the small MS4 discharges to an impaired water body with an approved TMDL (Refer to the MS4 General permit TXR040000; Part II Section D.4.(a)):
+3. Describe the implementation of targeted controls if the small MS4 discharges to an impaired water body with an approved TMDL.